 The MW Program

-Who Attends MW?
+Who Attended MW?

 Webmasters, educators, curators, librarians, designers, managers, directors, scholars, consultants, programmers, analysts, and developers from museums, galleries, libraries, science centers, and archives join the professionals, companies, foundations and governments that support them and attend Museums and the Web every year.
-See the list of institutions that will be represented at MW2010 for a sense of the diversity of this fun, creative and enthusiastic group.

 Program Selection